Middle East and Africa

 Any written notice to be given to a party must be delivered in person, by letter or by facsimile transmission, to:

 (a) in the case of notices to us, to our address, clearly marked for the attention of the person appearing in the Engagement Letter (or Proposal); and

 (b) in the case of notices to you, to the address last notified by you.

-This Contract shall be governed by and interpreted in accordance with the laws of New Zealand referred to in the Engagement Letter or Proposal and the Courts of New Zealand shall have exclusive jurisdiction in relation to any claim, dispute or difference concerning the Contract and any matter arising from it.
+This Contract shall be governed by and interpreted in accordance with the laws of Australia and the State referred to in the Engagement Letter or Proposal and the Courts of Australia or that State shall have exclusive jurisdiction in relation to any claim, dispute or difference concerning the Contract and any matter arising from it.
 The parties irrevocably waive any right they may have to object to any action being brought in an inconvenient forum or to claim that those courts do not have jurisdiction.
-If no State is specified in the Engagement Letter or Proposal, the laws of New Zealand in which the Engagement Letter or Proposal is issued by us shall apply.
+If no State is specified in the Engagement Letter or Proposal, the laws of the State in which the Engagement Letter or Proposal is issued by us shall apply.

 If any dispute arises, prior to commencing legal proceedings, the parties must attempt to resolve the dispute in good faith through Crowe Australasia’s internal dispute resolution process.